thenexthub/Codira/docs/proposals/archive/UnifiedFunctionSyntax.rst

 in calls to that function, i.e.::

   @call_arguments(strict)
-  func moveRow(_ atIndex:Int, toIndex:Int)
+  fn moveRow(_ atIndex:Int, toIndex:Int)

-Swift's Objective-C importer will automatically add this to all imported Objective-C methods, so that Cocoa APIs will retain their sentence structure.
+Codira's Objective-C importer will automatically add this to all imported Objective-C methods, so that Cocoa APIs will retain their sentence structure.